DaryaShyroka/lang-8-corpus-for-GEC/Milestone_4/Instructions.md

 3. Open your brower and type `localhost:9999` in the URL.

-4. You should see our webpage displayed.
+4. You should see our interface displayed in the window.